oslabs-beta/QueryIQ/README.md

 ### ➮ Grafana Integration

-Query IQ simplifies managing your Grafana instance by creating data sources, customizing dashboards, and imbedding graphs within the application
+Query IQ simplifies managing your Grafana instance by creating data sources, customizing dashboards, and imbedding graphs within the application.
+Users also have the option to remove their data sources and dashboards as needed.

 ### ➮ Overall metrics on database health including: